mtsmn/IoT/GA_information_management/ga_im_definitions.md

 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}
+{:important: .important}

 # Understanding data management
 {: #definitions_resources}
 You might have a number of different devices or Things that you want to connect to {{site.data.keyword.iot_full}}, and these devices or Things might publish data in different formats.
 By using the device twin and asset twin features of the data management component, you can normalize and transform the data output from your devices and Things into a single logical view that can be easily consumed by your applications.
 By using a single logical view, you remove the need to configure your applications to understand the different data formats that are output by each device or Thing.
 You can then aggregate multiple devices or Things together to define a new Thing in {{site.data.keyword.iot_short_notm}}.
 Use the Thing to help you to organize and analyze data that is coming into {{site.data.keyword.iot_short_notm}} from a range of inputs.

 {: shortdesc}

 ## Overview
 {: #overview}

 Use the device twin feature to create a logical model of a device, and then use the asset twin feature to aggregate these logical models to define new Things.
 These logical models help you to improve reuse and maintenance of code and to manage the complexities of an IoT ecosystem by keeping your applications insulated from data change.

 Applications can access the current state of a device or Thing on request by using an HTTP API, or by subscribing to an IoT topic string.
 The state consists of a set of state properties that are defined by a logical interface.
 If the state of a device or Thing changes as a result of an event being published to {{site.data.keyword.iot_short_notm}}, the values of these properties are updated and stored in {{site.data.keyword.iot_short_notm}}.